krenalis/krenalis/server/README.txt

 GET     /api/workspace                                           Get the workspace.
 POST    /api/workspace/anonymous-identifiers                     Set the anonymous identifiers of the workspace.
 POST    /api/workspace/connect-warehouse                         Connect the workspace to a data warehouse.
+GET     /api/workspace/warehouse-settings                        Get the settings of the data warehouse for the workspace.
+PUT     /api/workspace/warehouse-settings                        Change the settings of the data warehouse for the workspace.
 POST    /api/workspace/disconnect-warehouse                      Disconnect the data warehouse.
 POST    /api/workspace/ping-warehouse                            Ping a data warehouse.
 POST    /api/workspace/reload-schemas                            Reload the schemas of the data warehouse.